 Piano Buying Guide

-Please use our interactive table below to compare the Korg B2 (the successor to the Korg B1) to popular digital pianos such as the Yamaha P-45, Williams Legato, and Korg SP170s.
+Please use our interactive table below to compare the Korg B2 (the successor to the Korg B1) to popular digital pianos on the market.

 Now, let’s move onto a few key specs you should know about.